-This year’s occurrence comes hot on the heels of the New Zealand government’s exciting announcement that, from late 2022, a host of single-use plastic items are to be phased out and eventually banned by 2025.
-These include single-use plastic plates, bags, cotton buds, drinking straws, fruit labels and some polystyrene products, and a new fund will also be launched to help find alternatives to plastics.
+This year’s occurrence comes as we prepare for a host of single-use plastic items to be phased out and eventually banned by 2025.
+These include single-use plastic plates, bags, cotton buds, drinking straws, fruit labels and some polystyrene products, and a new government fund is also being launched to help find alternatives to plastics.
+With this in mind, there has never been a better time to reconsider our relationship with plastics.

 In the bathroom: